 See more pictures of Active Pass here:

-Active Pass is a narrow strait separating Mayne Island in the south and Galiano Island in the north in the British Columbia Gulf Islands.
+Active Pass is a narrow strait separating Mayne Island in the south from Galiano Island in the British Columbia Gulf Islands.
 It connects the Trincomali Channel in the west and the Strait of Georgia in the east.

 It was named for the U.S. Coast Survey ship Active, that in 1855 was the first sidewheel steamship to navigate the pass.
 Currently, the pass is used by the BC Ferries connection between the mainland and Vancouver Island.
 Because the pass is very narrow, the ferries pass extremely close to shore.
 Strong eddies and tide rips are always present in the pass, making it a hazardous corridor for smaller vessels to transit.